Three Minute Thesis

 Time: 12 - 1 p.m.
 MST

-U of A is gearing up for another 3MT competition — don't miss your chance to get involved!
-Learn how you can challenge yourself and get creative while refining your skills in communication and knowledge translation.
+U of A geared up for another 3MT competition to get you involved!
+You would have learned how you could challenge yourself and get creative while refining your skills in communication and knowledge translation.

 How to hook the audience in 30 seconds | Online workshop | 1.5 hr PD credit